testreet/rnmrfit/README.md

 This package implements NMR lineshape fitting using the real and imaginary components of the data in the frequency domain.
 The core of the algorithm is built around the NLOPT nonlinear optimization library with a number of helper script designed to facilitate working with NMR data.

+More information can be found in the accompanying article: https://doi.org/10.1016/j.jmr.2018.11.004

 ## Installation

 The `rnmrfit` package can be installed directly from GitHub using `devtools`: